-- A Service Level Agreement with Educational Psychology service for 48 hours per year. - SPARK (the School Performance Alliance Richmond and Kingston)we have a credits package enabling us to buy services from SPARK, as needed. - Ability to link to the Disabled Children's Service for support to families for some pupils with high needs - Access to local authority SLA with Speech and Language Therapy Services / Occupational Therapy Services / Physiotherapy Services for pupils with a requirement for direct therapy or advice - Ability to make ad hoc requests for advice from the Education Inclusion Service, etc. Membership of professional networks for SENCO e.g. NASEN, SENCO forum, etc - School Nurse - Play therapist/children's counsellor - Access to local authority behaviour support
+- A Service Level Agreement with Educational Psychology service for 48 hours per year. - SPARK (the School Performance Alliance Richmond and Kingston)we have a credits package enabling us to buy services from SPARK, as needed. - Ability to link to the Disabled Children's Service for support to families for some pupils with high needs - Access to local authority SLA with Speech and Language Therapy Services / Occupational Therapy Services / Physiotherapy Services for pupils with a requirement for direct therapy or advice - Ability to make requests for advice, consultation and training from the AfC Education Inclusion Support Service (EISS)

+- Membership of professional networks for SENCO e.g. NASEN, AfC SENCO forum, etc. - School nurse - Dance movement psychotherapist / children's counsellor